About

 Not a marketplace.
 You cannot buy tickets here.
 We do not handle payments, hold inventory, or take a cut.
 This is just a better way to see what is available before you head to FIFA.

-Built by a fan who got tired of clicking through 104 pages.
+Built by a fan who got tired of clicking through 104 pages on two separate FIFA portals.
 Not affiliated with FIFA or any tournament organizer.

 Common questions

 No catch.
-No accounts, no ads, no affiliate links.
+No ads, no affiliate links.
 The World Cup only comes around every four years.
 Finding tickets shouldn't be a chore.
+Browsing matches, prices, and availability is completely free.
+Price alerts are a paid feature ($20 one-time) that helps keep the site running.
 If this saved you time and you want to say thanks, there's a Buy me a coffee link below.

 How fresh is the data?